bBoxType/Kernkraft/README.md

 ### About:

-This set of plugins for the font editor »Glyphs« is based on the way of kerning by [bBox Type GmbH bBox Type GmbH](https://www.bboxtype.com).
+This set of plugins for the font editor »Glyphs« is based on the way of kerning by [bBox Type GmbH](https://www.bboxtype.com).
 The code is written by [Mark Frömberg](http://www.markfromberg.com) (@Mark2Mark).
 Please contact me for any issues or ideas.

 For detailed information check the [Kernkraft Wiki](https://github.com/carrois/Kernkraft/wiki).
 There you’ll find the documentation of the tools.